mhevery/jasmine-node/README.md

   * <code>--config NAME VALUE</code>, set a global variable in process.env
   * <code>--noStack</code>, suppress the stack trace generated from a test failure

+Individual files to test can be added as bare arguments to the end of the args.

+Example:

+`jasmine-node --coffee spec/AsyncSpec.coffee spec/CoffeeSpec.coffee spec/SampleSpecs.js`

 async tests
 -----------